Smederevo Fortress: Current condition

 The fortified suburb is still in very bad condition.
 Parts of the wall are missing and several towers are leaning or partially collapsed.
 The corner tower behind the Turkish inscription tower, and the stretch of wall along the Danube have seen conservation efforts, and the southern wall, which has been restored several times as part of a levee, is stable, but the conservation work is of poor quality.
-Much of the time has instead been spent on archaeological excavations and research, especially of the remains of the sacral complex and Turkish bath.
+Much of the time has instead been spent on archaeological excavations and research, especially of the remains of the sacral complex and hamam.

 The escarpment along the Danube, which had partially collapsed several times, has seen restoration work, and is now in good condition.
 On the other sides, much of the escarpment is gone or underground, and the overall condition is unknown.

 The ambiance and setting are also threatened, though they remain the best along the Danube.
 The other two sides are surrounded by modern development, such as a marina on the eastern side, a railway to the south, and a variety of other urban structures.

 The planned final result of the work is for full rehabilitation of both Smederevo Fortress and its immediate surroundings, including relocating the railroad, though estimations of cost vary widely.
 Between 2003 and 2004, the cost for just the conservation work was estimated to be €10,600,000, while the total rehabilitation cost, including conservation, restoration, and research, reached as high as €22,000,000.
 In 2005, the combined cost for basic conservation and research dropped to €4,000,000.